 Digital PWM inputs for high-side driver control.
-Each input has a 47 k Ω pull-down to ground.
-The PWM signals may contain dead-time timing or the system may use the configuration register 2 (CFG2) to set the dead time.
+Each input has a 47 k $\Omega$ pull-down to ground.
+The PWM signals may contain dead-time timing or the system may use Configuration Register 2 (CFG2) to set the dead time.